-Thinking about perks this way is hurting your organization as you don’t develop a holistic lens for which you view, build, and communication your perks as they add value to the organization and employees lives.
+Thinking about perks this way is hurting your organization as you don’t develop a holistic lens through which you view, build, and communicate your perks as they add value to the organization and employees' lives.

 That’s why we’ve developed the “4C & 1P” Perk Framework.

 The 4 C’s and 1P represent the 5 types of perks your company could offer.
 Basically, every perk that exists fits into one of these categories, and it’s a unique way of thinking about your program as a whole, as well as the balance.
 (Note: if one perk falls into more than one category–such as working remotely could be both a Convenience and Personal perk–you have a gem!).

 Below are the 4Cs & 1P, plus the benefits of using this framework: